 suggested for grades 7th-9th

 Reading fictional stories is not merely for entertainment.
 We gain knowledge and empathy through reading these stories, plus improve critical thinking and response skills.
-Students in this class will first review the elements of literature, then learn about plot, character, purpose, and theme.
-Next, students will engage in response by understanding literary devices, making connections, and asking questions, while expressing opinions and observations backed by evidence from the story.
-Students will complete the class by writing a full literature response outline and either a book report or book review as their final project.
+In this class, students first review the elements of literature, then learn about plot, character, purpose, and theme.
+Next, students engage in response by understanding literary devices, making connections, and asking questions, while expressing opinions and observations backed by evidence from the story.
+Students complete the class by writing a full literature response outline and either a book report or book review as their final project.
 (NOTE: students will respond to two books of their choice!
 We do not assign books for this class.)

 PREREQUISITE: Essay Basics or equivalent five-paragraph essay experience required.

 Poetry is a beautiful yet often overlooked form of writing.
 At times, poetry can seem boring, confusing, and difficult to both read and write.
 However, a study of poetry and its forms can be enjoyable and interesting.
 Poetry is a story crafted through literary devices such as repetition, rhyme, and metaphor.
-Students will learn about the elements of poetry as well as the various forms of poetry structure.
-Students will have the opportunity to analyze poems and write poems of their own.
+In this class, students learn about the elements of poetry as well as the various forms of poetry structure.
+Students have the opportunity to analyze poems and write poems of their own.

 (NOTE: all poetry will be assigned for this class; some poetry will be provided within the lesson material, while other poems will need to be easily accessed via the internet.)